Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 Layer 1 – Data Ingestion: Purpose: Gather raw data from multiple sources, clean it, and prepare it for processing.

-Analogy: Like collecting and organizing raw ingredients before cooking.

 Tools: Airbyte, AWS Glue, Fivetran, Apache NiFi.

 Layer 2 – Index & Vectorization: Purpose: Convert data into embeddings (mathematical vectors) so the system can search and understand by meaning, not just keywords.